 In this tutorial you have built and configured, end-to-end, a LoRa® device that broadcasts a reading from an analog soil moisture sensor.
-The device has been registered with the Semtech Network Server and the broadcast message, received by a configured gateway, appears in the DEVICE DATA console.
+The device has been registered with the Semtech Network Server and the broadcast message, received by a configured gateway, appears in the events console.

 You can improve the device you have built by configuring the message to broadcast only if certain threshold criteria are met for the sensor reading.
 For example, you might want to send a message only if the moisture sensor reading value is above a certain level, or if the value has changed from the previous reading.

 You could attach multiple sensors to the same device; for instance, you might want to know the moisture reading as well as the temperature and lighting levels.
 The device could then be configured to broadcast a payload containing the current readings from all the sensors, or only broadcast if a series of criteria are met, e.g., only broadcast if the moisture level is below a certain threshold and the temperature and light levels are above some other thresholds.
 Update the Device Profile Payload codec so that each reading is decoded in the events console.
 Recalculate your broadcast delay time if you increase your payload size.